Natural Burials

 - Funeral Consumers Alliance of Greater Kansas City (2022)

-Benefits of Green Burials
+Benefits of Natural Burials

-Green Burials offer many benefits to both the deceased and the environment.
+Natural Burials offer many benefits to both the deceased and the environment.
 Some of these benefits include:

 - Reduced carbon footprint: Traditional burials involve embalming fluids, caskets made of non-biodegradable materials, and concrete vaults.
 These materials can take hundreds of years to decompose, and they release harmful chemicals into the environment during the decomposition process.
-Green Burials use biodegradable materials and do not involve embalming, reducing the carbon footprint of the burial process.
+Natural Burials use biodegradable materials and do not involve embalming, reducing the carbon footprint of the burial process.

-Our Commitment to Green Burials
+Our Commitment to Natural Burials

 - Biodegradable caskets: We offer a selection of biodegradable caskets made from materials such as bamboo, willow, and seagrass.